 What Is Glue Pull Repair?

 Glue Pull Repair—also known as GPR— is the least invasive collision repair technique.
 It works by gluing specially designed tabs to the exterior panels of a vehicle and pulling the dent out with varying tools.
-This method of damage removal offers significant advantages over traditional collision repair techniques as it does not remove e-coatings and corrosion protection applied to the panel by the vehicle manufacturer yielding a simpler repair that requires little to no body fillers or paint to finish.
+This method of damage removal offers significant advantages over traditional collision repair techniques as it does not remove e-coatings and corrosion protection applied to the panel by the vehicle manufacturer yielding a simpler, cleaner repair that can significantly reduce the amount of body fillers and/or paint to finish.

 Modern glue pull repair (GPR) first appeared around 1999 when technicians working at a German company named Würth introduced some of the first commercially viable glue-pulling tools.
 Prior to this, backyard mechanics experimented with glue pulling, but the tools and techniques they developed were not available to the public and crudely constructed.